teaprof/ElectronicMicroscope/README.md

 In this case we know the analytical solution which gives us $\vec{E}$ and $\vec{B}$ (or more precisely, $\vec{H}$) as functions of polar coordinates and time.
 We consider only $TM$ modes ($TE$ modes are not considered).

-The following figures shows the analytical solutions for different modes $m$.
+The following figures shows the different modes of EM-waves in the waveguide.

 ![TM 01_01_mode: Ez, Er](figures/TM_00_01_mode_EzEr.png)